A program of the Knight Center for Journalism in the Americas at the University of Texas at Austin

 You can read and hear more of Tasneem’s work here.

-Raja will be part of the panel “Saving local news in the U.S.: Can we have sustainable online journalism in local markets?” at ISOJ 2019.
+Raja was part of the panel “Saving local news in the U.S.: Can we have sustainable online journalism in local markets?” at ISOJ 2019.